rethinkdb/rethinkdb/docs/index.rst

 ````````````````````

 RethinkDB can bypass the file system and run directly on the block
 device.
-In order for RethinkDB to run on a block device, the device
+In order for server to use a block device, the device
 first needs to be formatted::

   $ rethinkdb create -f /dev/sdb